KyleBWilson49/VeloCartographer/README.md

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application and have a basic user page where the user can see their own workouts.
-There will be a main page where users can see their feed of their own workouts.
 This will all be done in json, with no styling of page.
 Also will set get the app on to heroku.

 [Details][phase-one]